-Participants in the trial will undergo a face-to-face assessment at baseline (0 months) and follow-up (12 months).
+Participants in the trial will undergo an assessment at baseline (0 months) and follow-up (12 months).
+The assessment may be carried out face-to-face and/or via video call.
+Where the latter is chosen, it may be necessary to video record the assessments.

-Research staff at the sites will complete assessments at baseline (time 0), and final visit (12 months).
+Research staff at the sites will complete assessments at baseline (time 0), and final visit (12 months) unless otherwise agreed.
 Monthly phone calls to participants will be coordinated centrally (from Bristol) by research assistants, blinded to treatment status.
-These phone calls remind participants to return their fall diaries and screen for adverse events and collect data on health care use and quality of life.
+These phone calls remind participants to return their fall diaries, screen for adverse events and collect data on health care use and quality of life.
 Table 2 summarises the assessment schedule and outcomes measured at each time point.